- No formal leadership training to aid newly-named supervisors

 As the global leader in helping companies create great workspaces, Steelcase credits its success to its own ranks of great team leaders.
 Yet whenever a top individual contributor moved up into a supervisory role, there was no set process to help the person learn leadership skills.

-To help ensure more rapid success for its new leaders, Steelcase created an internal leadership program named ENGAGE combining a formal leadership training program with an innovative approach: having SilkRoad Activate Onboarding automate this important journey.
+To help ensure more rapid success for its new leaders, Steelcase created an internal leadership program named ENGAGE combining a formal leadership training program with an innovative approach: having SilkRoad Onboarding automate this important journey.